-Some people naturally tend to feel colder than others, without any discernible cause.
-However, cold intolerance can also be a symptom of an underlying medical condition.
+Some people naturally tend to feel colder than others without any discernible cause.
+However, cold intolerance can also indicate an underlying medical condition, such as hypothyroidism, anemia, peripheral artery disease, and more.

-In this article, learn about a range of possible reasons for cold intolerance.
-We also describe when to see a doctor.
+Read on to learn more about some of the possible reasons for cold intolerance.
+This article also discusses when to contact a doctor about always feeling cold.

 Hypothyroidism occurs when the thyroid gland does not produce enough thyroid hormones.
 These hormones help regulate metabolism and temperature.